raspberrypilearning/pixel-pet/worksheet.md

 ## What next?

 - Do you need to make use of the `sense.clear()` function to make your program work the way you want?
 - What other sensors could you use to trigger functions that are on the Sense HAT?
-Can you create more actions in order to look after your space pet like feeding or petting?
+Can you create more actions in order to look after your space pet, like feeding or petting?
 - Could you make a dice or Simon Says game like the ones in the [Getting Started with the Sense HAT resource](https://www.raspberrypi.org/learning/getting-started-with-the-sense-hat/)?